Roman Cyprus: Religion and imperial cults

-As far back in Cyprus' history as archaeological evidence exists, so too do examples of religion.
-Around the middle of the 4th century B.C., a new ruling dynasty—the Ptolemies—gained power over Cyprus and established imperial cult over the existing religions on the island.
+Around the middle of the 4th century BC, a new ruling dynasty—the Ptolemies—gained power over Cyprus and established an imperial cult over the existing religions on the island.
 This imperial cult put the king at the head of religious observance on the island, and dictated that he was on an equal footing with other gods.
 To the average citizen, the king was considered a direct representative or descendant of the gods.
-It is easy to see the extent to which politics and religion became intertwined not only with each other, but with society as well; the king maintained control over the Koinon, an administrative body founded by the various cities scattered across Cyprus for the purpose of coordinating religious activities and festivals.
-Imperial cult continued to exist throughout Roman occupation of Cyprus, and a number of unique cults emerged from this transition to the Roman period.
+The king maintained control over the koinon, an administrative body founded by the various cities scattered across Cyprus for the purpose of coordinating religious activities and festivals.
+The imperial cult continued to exist throughout Roman occupation of Cyprus, and a number of unique cults emerged from this transition to the Roman period.

 After Augustus gained control of Rome—and Cyprus with it—the island's inhabitants seemed perfectly willing to accept the divinity of the new emperor.
-Much of our information about Roman religion on the island comes from five sources: ancient literature, Cypriot numismatics, excavations and archaeological work, epigraphy, and burials.
+Much of the information about Roman religion on the island comes from five sources; ancient literature, Cypriot numismatics, excavations and archaeological work, epigraphy, and burials.
 Through an analysis of these sources, where appropriate, scholars have been able to come up with an idea of how Roman involvement affected Cypriot religion.

-One example of epigraphy that illustrates the Roman Imperial cult is found on a white marble slab that originated from the Sanctuary of Aphrodite at Palaiaphos.
+One example of epigraphy that illustrates the Roman imperial cult is found on a white marble slab that originated from the Sanctuary of Aphrodite at Palaiaphos.
 Essentially, this text contains an oath of obedience that the priests at the temple would be forced to abide by.
-The oath invokes the names of the Roman gods in a manner that suggests that the ruler—in this case, the emperor Tiberius Augustus—is comparable or equal to the pantheon of other gods.
-Each god and goddess named represents a different region of Cyprus; thus, the tablet is basically confirming the entire island's allegiance to the Roman empire.
+The oath invokes the names of the Roman gods in a manner that suggests that the ruler—in this case Emperor Tiberius—is comparable or equal to the pantheon of other gods.
+Each god and goddess named represents a different region of Cyprus; thus, the tablet is basically confirming the entire island's allegiance to the Roman Empire.
 The tablet leaves little doubt that future generations must continue to support the emperor and his family in all regards.
-Evidence of imperial cult through inscriptions can be found as far back as the earliest Ptolemaic rulers, and continue on until 391 A.D., when the Roman emperor Theodosius I outlawed all pagan worship in the empire.
+Evidence of imperial cult through inscriptions can be found as far back as the earliest Ptolemaic rulers, and continue until 391 AD, when the Roman emperor Theodosius I outlawed all pagan worship in the empire.